makenew/nvimrc/README.md

    and follow the prompts.
-   This will replace the boilerplate, delete itself, and stage changes for commit.
+   This will replace the boilerplate, delete itself, stage changes for commit, remove tags, and set upstream.
    This script assumes the project repository will be hosted on GitHub.
    For an alternative location, you must update the URLs manually.